Stecathw/CV/README.md

 - Icon alignments on Version 92.0.4515.107 (Official Build) (64-bit)

  - Button DL : horizontal scroll appears when focusing on it

+- Police, angle for border and more dark color